 5. Using Damaging or Harsh Chemicals

 Similarly, harsh chemicals don’t equate to higher efficiency when cleaning.
-In fact, harsh chemicals should be avoided as they can cause damages to both your health and the environment.
-Over exposure to certain chemicals or fumes has been shown to be unsafe to your body and can increase rates of illness among employees.
+In fact, harsh chemicals should be avoided as they can cause damage to both your health and the environment.
+Overexposure to certain chemicals or fumes has been shown to be unsafe to your body and can increase rates of illness among employees.
 This leads to reduced productivity and lower output.
-More employee sick days cost business money.
-Harsh chemicals are also damaging to the environment and with increasing regulations to help offset climate change, your business may be fined if chemicals are improperly disposed.
+More employee sick days cost businesses money.
+Harsh chemicals are also damaging to the environment and with increasing regulations to help offset climate change, your business may be fined if chemicals are improperly disposed of.

 Bee Line utilizes a green corporate cleaning program to improve the quality of both your business and the environment.
 We utilize HEPA filter vacuums, Green Seal-certified disinfectants, and microfiber towels to put safety and sustainability first.

 What you use to clean also makes a difference.
 If you have the same sponge, mop, or rags available every day for cleaning, you’re not getting much of anything done.
 Using old or soiled cleaning equipment not only pushes germs around from surface to surface, but also facilitates the growth of mold, fungi, and harmful bacteria.
 You need to use fresh cleaning equipment every day and even for every cleaning zone.
 If you clean something that’s got biohazard waste, such as blood, vomit, or urine, with a mop and then continue to use the same mop throughout the week in other areas, you’re pushing around the biohazards and risking the health and safety of your employees.
 Instead, make sure that you always clean your office with clean equipment.
 Bee Line partners with ImageFIRST to bring our clients the cleanest linens for high-quality office sanitization.

 7. Avoiding Bathroom Cleaning